Deciphering blockchain's role in Danish decision-making: evaluating opportunities and challenges through the prism of due process

 Abstract

-This paper explores the possible benefits and pitfalls associated with integrating a popular blockchain model within a distinct administrative environment, focusing particularly on its effects on decision-making processes.
-Our investigation is grounded in the doctrine of procedural due process, a holistic concept encompassing intertwined administrative rules and principles, designed to promote fairness and justice in decision-making.
-This doctrine can be condensed into three fundamental principles: accuracy, integrity, and transparency.
-Interestingly, these principles reflect the highly praised attributes of blockchain technology - authenticity, integrity, and transparency in data management.
-Our analysis aims to gauge the degree to which the characteristics of blockchain coincide with the principles of the due process doctrine.
-An essential component of this assessment includes a meticulous examination of the practical amalgamation of each characteristic within the decision-making procedure.
-We undertake a rigorous review of how various approaches influence adherence to the due process doctrine, both individually and collectively.
+This paper explores the benefits and pitfalls associated with integrating a common blockchain model within a distinct administrative environment, focusing particularly on its effects on decision-making processes.
+The study is grounded in the doctrine of procedural due process, a holistic concept encompassing intertwined administrative rules and principles, designed to promote fairness and justice in decision-making, which can be succinctly distilled into three core principles: accuracy, integrity, and transparency.
+On initial examination, these principles seem to correspond with the fundamental characteristics of blockchain technology, which are identified as authenticity, integrity, and transparency.
+In our analysis, we measure the extent to which the attributes of blockchain technology align with the principles of the due process doctrine.
+An essential component of this assessment includes a meticulous examination of the practical merging of each characteristic within the decision-making procedure.
+The approach and practical applications explored in this study highlight the potential of blockchain technology to enhance adherence to due process, especially in areas where traditional trust-based systems have faltered in maintaining basic procedural safeguards.
+However, given the intricate complexity tied to its implementation, this technology should be regarded as a fallback option, strictly reserved for situations where the benefits of its utilisation unmistakably outweigh the numerous inherent risks.
+In the ensuing sections of this paper, we will delve deeper into these risks and propose actionable mitigation strategies.

 Original languageEnglish